frederik-labbe/all_files/README.md

 # all_files

-## A Python module that centralized file iteration and applies specific actions to different file branches.
+## A Python module that centralizes file iteration and applies specific actions to different file branches.

 ### Configuration:
 - Fill `actions.py` with potential actions.
 Define those actions likes this: